Frequently Asked Questions

 A. The specification for the new hospital was issued in summer 2014.
 It reflected both some important design principles about the look and feel of the building for patients and staff, our commitments about regeneration for the local area, and some requirements about clinical functionality.
-Design has developed through many hundreds of meetings with clinical staff in the last nine months.
-That refined design has been tested against our approval criteria, and it has also been independently tested for functionality by experts in the field who had not been involved in developing it.
+Design has developed through many hundreds of meetings with clinical staff over the preceding years.
+The refined design has been tested against our approval criteria, and it has also been independently tested for functionality by experts in the field.

 Q. How does the new hospital design differ from City and Sandwell today?

 A. It differs a lot.
 And of course those two hospitals differ from each other.
 We have a large number of wards in Midland Met.
 Overall half the beds are in single bedrooms.
 Others are in four bedded bays.
 This reflects patient feedback.
 The new build has more theatres and key pieces of diagnostic equipment than we have today.
 Vitally, the departments of the hospital are next to departments with similar or related functions.
 That adjacency is important to both the speed of care we can provide, and the teamwork we can offer.
 For instance, imaging is next to A&E. Theatres and intensive care are near to each other.
 For staff we have meeting rooms and training spaces across the building.